Mediaclash/vagrant-django-template/README.md

   - Create shared folders for the project in /var/www/<project_name>/<project_name> ( in the VM )
   - Create a virtualenv in /var/www/<project_name>/
   - Install django, django cms, easy thumbnails, compressor, haystack and other useful bits.
-  - Install Apache SOLR for search provision.
+  - Install circus and nginx for a fast dev server.
-  - Forward 2 ports from the VM - 9000 for the django development server, and 9090 for tomcat / solr.
+  - Alter the default user model to use emails for login instead of username, and make first_name and last_name required.
+  - Bind the VM to the private network
+  - Update your hosts file, mapping the vm to <project_name>.dev

 This process will not create a superuser account, you need to do this yourself: